ukhsa-collaboration/pygom/docs/md/installation.md

 ```

 Package dependencies can be found in the file `requirements.txt`.
-An easy way to install these to create a new [conda](https://conda.io/docs) environment via:
+An easy way to install these is to create a new [conda](https://conda.io/docs) environment via:

 ```bash
 conda env create -f conda-env.yml